jsmoriss/inherit-featured-image/readme.txt

 **A WordPress plugin to inherit the featured image of the post / page parent, grand-parent, etc.**

-If no featured image has been defined for a post / page / custom post type, then the plugin assigns a featured image from the parent, grand-parent, etc. To override the inherited featured image, simply use the 'Add Media' button and the 'Set Featured Image' feature.
+If a featured image has not been selected for a Post, Page, or Custom Post Type, then the plugin returns the featured image from the parent, grand-parent, etc.

+To override the inherited featured image, and manually select a different featured image, use the 'Add Media' button and the 'Set Featured Image' option.

-The plugin hooks into the 'get_post_metadata' WordPress filter, so featured images are assigned dynamically &mdash; disable the plugin to remove the dynamically assigned featured images.
+The plugin hooks the WordPress 'get_post_metadata' filter, so featured images are assigned dynamically &mdash; no permanent changes are made &mdash; simply disable the plugin to disable inherited featured images.

-The plugin also uses the WordPress `wp_cache_get()` and `update_meta_cache()` functions to fully integrate with WordPress core functionality.
+The plugin also uses the WordPress `wp_cache_get()` and `update_meta_cache()` functions for maximum performance and to fully integrate with WordPress core functionality.

 There are no plugin settings &mdash; simply install and activate the plugin.